Execution Admissibility Architecture

 The structural map of institutional consequence within the enterprise.

-SCIA — Stateful Contextual Integrity Architecture
+SCIA Runtime — Stateful Contextual Integrity Architecture

 The runtime architecture that governs state transitions by enforcing integrity-gated admissibility at execution.